 A ‘primary carer’ means you’re someone’s main carer - or you share the responsibility with someone else - and you’re their family or legal guardian.

-You don’t have to get a derivative right of residence card, but it can:
+You don’t have to get a derivative residence card, but it can:

 - help you re-enter the country quicker when you come back from abroad

 - show employers you’re allowed to work in the UK

 - show relevant authorities, your local council for example, that you’re allowed to live in the UK

 It costs £55 to apply.

 How long you can stay

 You can continue living in the UK for as long as you’re eligible - eg, the person you’re caring for will need to still be living in the UK, or in school or university.

 What you can’t do